This post has been sponsored by Maple Leaf Prime.

 These burgers aren’t very spicy, so if you want more kick to your burger you can either increase the amount of jalapeños or leave the membrane intact (that’s where the heat is).

 Maple Leaf Prime’s Naturally Extra Lean Ground Chicken is great for burgers because it’s flavourful, but doesn’t have a ton of fat.
-You can check out the nutritional information for this product here.
 Of course, you can use any kind of ground chicken in this recipe, I just happen to like the Maple Leaf Prime brand.

 This Tex-Mex Chicken Burger recipe is very straightforward, and you can adapt it to suit your preferences.
 Feel free to play around with the level of heat, or add your own Tex-Mex spice blend.